Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 ## Contract Negotiation Protocol

+A contract negotiation (CN) involves two parties, a _provider_ that offers one or more assets under a usage contract and _consumer_ that requests assets.
+A CN is uniquly identified through an IRI.
+Each CN requires a newly generated IRI, which may not be used in a CN after a terminal state has been reached.
-A contract negotiation (CN) involves two parties, a _provider_ that offers one or more assets under a usage policy and _consumer_ that requests assets.
-A CN progresses through a series of states, which are tracked by the provider and consumer using messages.
-A CN transitions to a state in response to a message from the counter-party.
+A CN progresses through
+a series of states, which are tracked by the provider and consumer using messages.
+A CN transitions to a state in response to an acknowledged message from the counter-party.
+Both parties have the same state of the CN.
+In case the states differ, the CN is aborted and a new CN has to be initiated.

 The CN states are:

 - **CONSUMER_REQUESTED** - A contract for an asset has been requested by the consumer and the provider has sent an ACK response.
 - **PROVIDER_OFFERED** - The provider has sent a contract offer to the consumer and the consumer has sent an ACK response.
 - **CONSUMER_OFFERED** - The consumer has sent a contract offer to the provider and the provider has sent an ACK response.
-- **CONSUMER_AGREED** - The consumer has accepted that latest contract offer and the provider has sent an ACK response.
+- **CONSUMER_AGREED** - The consumer has accepted the latest contract offer and the provider has sent an ACK response.
-- **PROVIDER_AGREED** - The provider has accepted that latest contract offer, sent an agreement to the consumer, and the consumer has sent an ACK response.
+- **PROVIDER_AGREED** - The provider has accepted the latest contract offer, sent an agreement to the consumer, and the consumer has sent an ACK response.
 - **CONSUMER_VERIFIED** - The consumer has sent an agreement verification to the provider and the provider has sent an ACK response.
-- **PROVIDER_FINALIZED** - The provider has sent a finalization message to the consumer and the provider has sent an ACK response.
+- **PROVIDER_FINALIZED** - The provider has sent a finalization message including his own agreement verification to the consumer and the consumer has sent an ACK response.
 Data is now available to the consumer.
 - **DECLINED** - The provider or consumer has declined the contract negotiation.
-A declined message MUST be exchanged and the receiver has sent an ACK response.
+A declined message MUST have been exchanged and the receiver has already sent an ACK response.
 This is a terminal state.
 - **ERROR** - The provider or consumer has placed the contract negotiation in an error state.
-An error message MUST be exchanged and the receiver has sent an ACK response.
+An error message MUST have been exchanged and the receiver has already sent an ACK response.
 This is a terminal state.
 - **CANCELLED** - The provider or consumer has placed the contract negotiation in an cancelled state and has sent a canellation message and the receiver has sent an ACK response.
 This is a terminal state.
-- **CANCELLED_OR_DECLINED** - (Naming up for discussion) The provider or consumer has placed the contract negotiation in a cancelled state.
+- **CANCELLED_OR_DECLINED** - (name open for discussion) The provider or consumer has placed the contract negotiation in a cancelled state.
 A cancellation message has been sent by either of the players and the other has sent an ACK response.
 This is a terminal state.
-- **STALED** - (Naming up for discussion) The provider or consumer has not reacted in a reasonable amount of time and the other player has decided to stop the negotiation.
+- **STALED** - (name open for discussion) The provider or consumer has not reacted in a reasonable amount of time and the other player has decided to stop the negotiation.
 The 'time to stale' can be part of the policies or a default value, which is known by both players in advance. **No** message has been sent by either of the players.
 This is a terminal state.

 ### Contract Negotiation State Machine